 "You should write because you love the shape of stories and sentences, and the creation of different words on a page.
 Writing comes from reading, and reading is the finest teacher of how to write." - Annie Proulx

-Today's video features the original theatrical trailer for the acclaimed film adaptation of The Shipping News.
+Today's video features the original theatrical trailer for the acclaimed 2001 feature film adaptation of The Shipping News.
 Enjoy!